anna099/hegel/observing-reason/1-observing.md

 is, the environment] cannot constitute the aspect of a law vis-à-vis the organic creature, because the latter at the same time is utterly for itself and assumes a universal and free relation to inorganic nature.'[^75]

+In order to preserve this freedom, reason leads the observer to a conception of the organism as a **mediation**: a 'mediating middle' between being-in-itself (inorganic nature -- the environment's *outer*) and being-for-itself (pure life -- the environment's *inner*).[^76] The last time we considered the environment, the observer looked at the organism as a passive recipient of the environment's influence.
+Now, the organism is conceptualised as a more complex being, residing in a syllogistic relationship *between* life and the environment.
+'Life', in this sense, is what Hegel calls an 'infinite One', which might remind us of his description of life and infinity in the earlier chapter on the understanding:

+> This simple infinity, or the absolute concept, is to be called the simple
+> essence of life, the soul of the world, the universal bloodstream, which is
+> omnipresent, neither dulled nor interrupted by any difference.[^77]

+The life as 'infinite One' which is mediated in the organism also fits this
+description: it is not 'interrupted by any difference' because it is a 'simple negativity', nothing but the indifferent *striving to be*.
+As Hegel writes, 'It is a matter of indifference to this stream of life what sorts of mills it drives.'
+When it is mediated in the organism, therefore, 'life appears in it as the simplicity of subsistence [*Einfachheit des Bestehens*].'[^78] On its own, therefore, life is 'devoid of content': a striving force is nothing without *that which strives*; it is only in its mediation with nature -- that is, in the organism -- where life is given an organic shape, and expresses itself.
+This makes sense; after all, there is nothing we can point to and say, '*this* is life itself.'

+This conception of 'the organic whole' -- that is, the environment and the organisms within it -- still shares a similarity with previous conceptions, insofar as the dualism of *inner* and *outer* works in a relationship wherein the latter is an expression or manifestation of the former.
+In this case, the stream of life is expressed, in its mediation with inorganic nature, as the organism.
+Now, since the stream of life is indifferent to *how* it is manifested, as explained above, only by means of **numbers** can 'the whole range of differences which develop themselves' in organisms be generalised.
+Hegel saw this in the life sciences of his own time in the concept of 'specific gravity', whih 'can be observed just as well as can the determinateness of number'.
+Harris helpfully explains this concept which, today, might be a little less obvious:

+> Specific gravity is the 'inward aspect' of the different 'shapes' of matter.
+> Hegel conceived of "specific gravity" in strict accordance with its name.
+It
+> was a *specification* (at a higher level of logical development) of the
+> primitively undifferentiated force of gravity.
+In Hegel's interpretation, this
+> makes it analogous to our concept of atoms and molecules.
+What the *number*
+> corresponds to in the object ... is a numerically determinate quantum of
+> energy.[^79]